-Each summer Colorado welcomes 2,000 cyclists to explore the mountains for a good cause.
+Each summer, Colorado welcomes 2,000 cyclists to explore the mountains for a good cause.
 Ride the Rockies (RTR) serves as the state’s marquee ride, covering 400-plus miles, over 25,000 elevation gain and six days of adventure.
-During the event, teams ride their way through multiple Colorado communities and help raise funds for local nonprofit agencies.
-Read more about this signature event and learn how locals make a difference.
+During the event, teams ride their way through different Colorado communities and raise funds for local nonprofit agencies.
+Read more about Ride the Rockies and learn how locals make a difference.

 Ride the Rockies Overview

 Ride the Rockies takes place every year in June.
 For 33 years, the route has taken cyclists through most of Colorado’s most popular communities.
-In 2018, participants will visit Breckenridge, Edwards, Steamboat Springs, Granby and Winter Park.
+Past destinations include Breckenridge, Edwards, Steamboat Springs, Granby and Winter Park.

 The event requires months of training and physical endurance.
 Ride the Rockies suggests that by late May every year, participants should ride at least 150 miles per week in preparation for the event.

 RTR is hosted by The Denver Post Community Foundation, a nonprofit that aims to improve and enrich the lives of Colorado residents.
 The organization provides grants and funds to programs that support arts and culture, children and youth, education, and basic human services.